holidayextras/culture/testing.md

  - Testing user journeys throughout the application.
 Proving the application meets business requirements.
  - Making _some_ testing available to non-developers. _Some_ system testing frameworks are human friendly enough that anyone can learn to write good system tests in a reasonable amount of time.
 This applies mainly to applications with a user interface.
  - Testing very complex regressions that are not practical to unit or integration test.
  - Testing visuals on applications with user interfaces.
-Some system testing frameworks allow us to generate, store and compare screenshots as well as testing user interface for clickability.
+Some system testing frameworks allow us to generate, store and compare screenshots as well as testing user interface elements for clickability.

 However, system tests have some drawbacks:
  - Slow to run.
 This can be overcome with parallelism, but that can be expensive and the suite will only ever be as fast as the slowest test.
  - Brittle and prone to false negatives.
 This can be overcome with data fixtures and awareness of best practices.
  - Loosely constrained.
-In laymens terms, your application code could be doing some horrible stuff under the hood, but your system test is only concerned with inputs and outputs at the system level.
+Your application code could be doing some _horrible_ stuff under the hood, but your system test is only concerned with inputs and outputs at the system level and so that probably won't be exposed in your system test.
 ---

 Different systems will be suited to a different mix of the above test types.
 Choose wisely based on what it is you're testing.